solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 App1icationFees1111111111111111111111111111
 ```

-This native program will be used to update application fee for an account, to intialize rebates
+This native program will be used to update application fee for an account, to initialize rebates
-initaited by the account authority, and a special instruction by which fee payer accepts
+initaited by the account authority and special instruction by which fee payer accepts the
 maximum amount of lamports they are willing to pay as application fees for the transaction.

 #### PayApplicationFees Instruction